Rufina Alamo

-Rufina G. Álamo Matesanz (born 1954) is a Spanish-American polymer scientist known particularly for her research on polyethylene and polypropylene and on sustainable polymers such as polyoxymethylene made from biomass.
+Rufina G. Álamo Matesanz (born in 1954) is a Spanish-American polymer scientist known particularly for her research on polyethylene and polypropylene and on sustainable polymers such as polyoxymethylene made from biomass.
 She is Simon Ostrach Professor of Engineering and distinguished research professor of chemical and biomedical engineering in the Florida A&M University – Florida State University College of Engineering.

 Education and career

 Alamo was born in 1954 in Segovia.
 She earned a bachelor's degree in chemistry from the University of Valladolid in 1977, and a master's in 1978, at the same time earning a postgraduate diploma from the Rubber and Plastics Institute of the Spanish National Research Council.
 She completed her Ph.D. in chemistry in 1981, at the Complutense University of Madrid.

 After postdoctoral research with the Spanish National Research Council and then at Florida State University, she began working in industry as a researcher for the Dow Chemical Company in Spain in 1985.
 In 1988 she returned to Florida State University as a researcher, and in 1995 she obtained a faculty position as associate professor in the FAMU–FSU College of Engineering.
 She was promoted to full professor in 2003 and named the Simon Ostrach Professor of Engineering and distinguished research professor in 2013.